CMGG entry for baatz' (This article is part of the Learner's Maya Glyph Guide.)

 o Bonn has not, as yet, published any meanings assigned to their glyph inventory, so no search based on meaning is currently possible on the Bonn glyphs.

-· EB lists four inscriptions with the word batz' = "howler monkey", but only one of the four is a logogram - the other three are syllabogram-only spellings (EB.p36-37.pdfp41-42).
+· EB.p36.pdfp41.#8&#9 list four inscriptions with the word batz' / batz’ul = "howler monkey", but only one of the four is a logogram - the other three are syllabogram-only spellings.
 The sole logogram entry is:

-o There is also a footnote fn42: There seems to be a subtle graphic difference in the portrait heads of the howler monkey and the spider monkey as the signs entered the writing system (Boot, in prep.).
+o There’s also a footnote EB.p36.pdfp41.#8.fn42: There seems to be a subtle graphic difference in the portrait heads of the howler monkey and the spider monkey as the signs entered the writing system (Boot, in prep.).
 [Sim: Unfortunately, such a paper doesn’t seem to have been published.]

-o The glyph in question on K5070 appears to be at glyph-block R2.
-Glyph-blocks R1-R2 form a tag labelling the image of a monkey (a group of three animals).
-However, MHD reads this as MHD.AM1 = MAAX, not BAATZ’.
-In the iconography, the arms and legs of the monkey are quite "thin and wavy", and the body is (reasonably) slim (there is a bit of a potbelly, which could be baatz' more than maax, but it's generally a thin figure which seems more like maax).
+o Sim: The glyph in question on K5070 appears to be at glyph-block R2 (EB doesn’t give the glyph-block reference).
+Glyph-blocks R1-R2 form a tag labelling the image of a monkey appearing in the iconography (a group of three animals).
+However, MHD reads R2 as MHD.AM1 = MAAX, not BAATZ’.
+In the iconography, the arms and legs of the monkey are indeed quite "thin and wavy", and the body is (reasonably) slim.
+There is a bit of a potbelly, which could be baatz' more than maax, but it's generally a thin figure which seems more like maax.
+Based on the iconography, it seems possible that Boot was wrong, and that K5070 R2 is MAAX, as given by MHD.]

 o The example given by BMM9/25EMC: